This post may contain affiliate links.

 Other Gluten Free Scones:

 After discovering and making this other tasty scone recipe recently, I set out to find other flavor combos.
-I was just so excited about the prospect of gluten free, dairy free scones that are also paleo and that actually tasted like a scone.
-These blueberry scones with almond flour turned out to be the ticket.
-Blueberry is such a classic scone flavor.
+I was just so excited about the prospect of gluten free, dairy free scones that are also Paleo and that actually tasted like a scone.
+These best blueberry scones with almond flour turned out to be the ticket.
+Yes, that’s right, blueberry lemon scones without heavy cream.
 With this recipe, you can add the ginger or leave it out.
 It is great both ways.

 If cinnamon and raisin sounds like a great idea, try these gluten free scones.

 I often have these scones plain.
 They can be served with ghee, jam, jelly, etc… But if you are in the mood for a glaze, you might want to try a delicious and easy lemon glaze.
-Place 1/4 cup of organic confectioners sugar in a bowl, add about 1/2 – 1 teaspoon fresh lemon juice.
+In a small bowl, whisk the following ingredients until smooth.
+It will thicken as it sits, so you may need to add more almond milk.
 (Try this easy kitchen hack to get lemon juice in a jiffy).
-Whisk the sugar and juice until you get a glaze consistency.
-Add more sugar or juice until you are satisfied.
-Lemon is a perfect compliment to blueberry.

 This recipe was adapted from here.